bankarohit/workflow-runner-demo/README.md

 - Workflows must contain exactly two nodes: a `PromptNode` followed by an `LLMNode`.
 Invalid specs return HTTP 400.
 - Requesting a nonexistent workflow ID returns HTTP 404.
 - `runWorkflow` captures thrown errors, emits them over SSE, and stores the failed run in memory.

+## Security Considerations

+This prototype does not implement any authentication or authorization.
+Workflow definitions and run results live entirely in the Node.js process memory, so anyone who can reach the API may submit workflows or read results.
+Data will also be lost whenever the server restarts.

 ## Future Improvements